hall-lab/svtools/habel_svtools_example.md

 ### Use svtools genotype to force genotypes for variant positions discovered in other samples
 svtools genotype will calculate a genotype for each sample at the variant positions in the merged.no_EBV.vcf.gz file.
 It requires the aligned bam and splitters file for each sample.
+This step will output a fully genotyped vcf file for each sample.
 ```
     "zcat merged.no_EBV.vcf.gz \
      | vawk --header '{  \$6=\".\"; print }' \